Ambergleam/HadoopExperiment/README.md

 HadoopExperiment
 ================

-My experiments with Hadoop and MapReduce
+My experiments with Hadoop and MapReduce Testing